ecolville/madison-bikes/README.md

 - **Interactive Web Map**: Navigate the Madison, Wisconsin area with the familiar Google Maps user-interface.
 - **Smart Autocomplete Search or Geolocation for Addresses**: The App uses Google Maps API for smart lookup of nearby addresses with an autocomplete for easier use, or allows the user to search for current location.
-- **Data imported through API**: Bicycle Repair Stations imported via an API call to the City of Madison's data portal which stores data in a **geojson and local cache for efficient client-end use.**
+- **Data imported through API**: Bicycle Repair Stations imported via an API call to the City of Madison's data portal.
+- **Repair Station Data stored in local cache**: Repair Station json information is stored in the local cache which allows for efficient client-end data manipulation.
+In this case, the map displays Repair Station information when in view (not all data is loaded at once), and the user is able to query location information in real time.
 - **Real-time navigation to Bicycle Repair Stations**: Uses Google Maps to calculate real-time directions and directions-based distances to Bicycle Repair Stations, with linked interactions between side panel and map displays.
 - **Handy Reference Links to Related Information**: Information on how simple bicycle repair and related City of Madison links are provided.